Important

-This article shows how the connector works with the Data Query 2 API.About Power BI Desktop
+This article shows how the connector works with the Reporting API.

 Power BI Desktop lets you create intuitive reports for visual analysis of your data.
 Drag and drop content exactly where you want on your Power BI Desktop canvas.
 Quickly identify trends, thanks to a unified view and interactive visualisations.